Look at the sharp rise in percentage of meditators

 "Our staff have been working so hard, they're stressed out and full of anxiety.
 They are burning out.
 We'd like to help our staff learn about mindfulness to help them cope."

-The main observation I've had in the past two years is that the audiences I'm speaking to (generally employees looking to reduce their stress and anxiety) are more aware of mindfulness, at least at a basic level, many have tried it and many would call themselves a practitioner.
+The main observation I've had in the past two years is that the audiences I'm speaking to (generally employees looking to reduce their stress and anxiety) are not only aware of mindfulness, but are practitioners.

-Here is my data, as I always ask "Who already knows something about mindfulness or already practices?"
-My estimate is that the chart below represents about 4,000+ people from 2013 to April 2021.
+Here is my data, as I always ask "Who already practices mindfulness meditation?"
+My estimate is that the chart below represents about 4,000+ people from 2013 to May 2022.

 In addition to employers arranging a one-time talk, there is some increase in the number of employers interested in having some type of ongoing mindfulness practice for staff.
 They know that mindfulness is a practice, not just an intellectual exercise or a interesting one-time presentation to listen to.

 People need to practice, 'do the work' and incorporate mindfulness into their every day life in order to reap the benefits that are well-researched and appear in so many articles today.